Games-of-Threads/TESTEX2-Emmely/README.md

 ## 3. Peer Review Checklist (2 SP)
 *Smartbear has made a “Best practices for Code Review.
 One of the things on their list is to use checklists in the review process (tip #6).
 Explain their checklist in your own words, make comments on what you especially find useful in the list and possibly provide with examples.*

+My reflection:

-Set Early Expectations With The Developer About Annotating Their Source Code Before The Review
+(1).Set Early Expectations With The Developer About Annotating Their Source Code Before The Review

-(1).By having the author carefully read through and annotate their own code, prior to giving it to their team for review, fewer defects were found.
+By having the author carefully read through and annotate their own code, prior to giving it to their team for review, fewer defects were found.